genai-rs/opentelemetry-langfuse/README.md

 This crate provides OpenTelemetry components and utilities for integrating with Langfuse, enabling comprehensive observability for LLM applications.
 For more information about OpenTelemetry support in Langfuse, see the [official Langfuse OpenTelemetry documentation](https://langfuse.com/integrations/native/opentelemetry).

-## Features

-- OTLP Exporter - Configured exporter for sending traces to Langfuse
-- Composable - Integrates with your existing OpenTelemetry setup
-- Builder Pattern - Flexible configuration API
-- Secure - Handles authentication with Langfuse credentials
-- Flexible Runtime Configuration - Does not force specific Tokio runtime features

 ## Installation

 ```toml
 [dependencies]
 opentelemetry-langfuse = "*"
 ```

-### TLS Configuration

-TLS support is provided through the `opentelemetry-otlp` crate's `reqwest-client` feature, which includes `rustls` by default.
-This works out of the box for HTTPS connections to Langfuse.

-If you need a different TLS implementation, configure it in your custom `reqwest::Client` when using `with_http_client()`.

 ## Quick Start